 Lothlorien's Levi's Majestic

 Pictured are the next generation of goat addicts: My three oldest granddaughters Julia, Meagan and Bridget.
-Of course, this picture was taken about fifteen years ago----Bridget is now all grown up and attending college where she is studying nursing, Julia is twenty, and is also attending college where she is studying psychology and my little Meggy Munchkin will be turning sixteen in May is now my main herdsman and what a fantastic job she does!!
+Of course, this picture was taken over twenty years ago----Bridget is now all grown up and an ER nurse with three little girls of her own.
+Julia is pursuing a career in psychology and Meggy Munchkin is now a beautician.

 This picture is of Bridget with Winterberry VIP Fancy Free, Fancy actually adopted Bridget and would never leave her side all of the time that she was in the barn or barnyard!